Song: Rakendu Kiranangal from Avalude Raavukal (1978)

 Manavum thanuvum marubhoomiyaayii

-To add colors to lust festivals
+To add colors to the lust festivals

 Soul & body turned desert